 We wanted to make our dinosaur roar as he opened his mouth, so we clicked on the “Sounds” tab and added the “roar” sound effect.

 Sound effects can add to the tone of your story.
 Check out all of the sound effects you can add to thicken the plot and make your project more exciting.
+Learn more about how to create music in Scratch.

 4. Create your own background